-12+ The other night I watched Their Finest, based on the 2009 novel Their Finest Hour and a Half by Lissa Evans.
-In many ways, it’s a typical British period comedy-drama about the making of a propaganda film and life on the home front during World War II.
-But it had an interesting and modern take on the role of women in society and their contribution to the war effort.
+12+ The other night I watched Their Finest, a film based on the 2009 novel Their Finest Hour and a Half by Lissa Evans.
+In many ways, it's a typical British period comedy-drama about the making of a propaganda film and life on the home front during World War II.
+But it also had a modern take on the role of women in society.
+And their contribution to the war effort.

-Catrin Cole, played by Gemma Arterton, is an inexperienced, but gifted scriptwriter who teams with Sam Claflin‘s, Tom Buckley, to write a script for a British Ministry of Information film on the Dunkirk evacuation to lift the morale of the home front during the Battle of Britain and London Blitz.
-The propaganda film’s reluctant star is Ambrose Hilliard, superbly played by Bill Nighy.
+Catrin Cole, played by Gemma Arterton, is an inexperienced but talented scriptwriter.
+She teams with Sam Claflin's, Tom Buckley, to write a script for a British Ministry of Information film on the Dunkirk evacuation to lift the morale of the home front during the Battle of Britain and London Blitz.
+The propaganda film's reluctant star is Ambrose Hilliard, superbly played by Bill Nighy.

 Mrs Cole, as Catrin is politely referred to by fellow writers and film actors and unit workers, is an instantly recognisable modern woman, with her own opinions and is not cowed by convention to keep them to herself.
 And when she encounters male chauvinism, such as when her husband, an out-of-work artist, insists she quits the film and London to move to the safety of Wales, Mrs Cole stands firm.